aws-robotics/aws-robomaker-robotics-curriculum/intro-ros-ros2/_modules/mod-1c-simple-program.md

 ## Break-down

-Here the main highlights of the parts of the code that are ROS specific.
+Let's dive into the main parts of the code that are ROS specific.

     import rospy

-is the the ROS Python library for interfacing with ROS topics.
+This is the ROS Python library for interfacing with ROS topics.

 ------
     rospy.init_node('simple_motion')
     rospy.sleep(2)

-These are for initializing the node with name `simple_motion`.
-The call to the `sleep()` function -- 2 seconds -- is to ensure that the node is properly registered as in practice some unintended behavior are experienced, such as not being able to get the ROS time.
+These are for initializing the node with the name `simple_motion`.
+The `sleep()` function is called -- 2 seconds -- to ensure that the node is properly registered as in practice some unintended behavior is expected, such as not being able to get the ROS time.
-While in this case we used an arbitrary `sleep()`, executed only once before the actual running of the main body of the node, an important disclaimer is that `sleep()` in general should never be used, as that could cause unintended consequences and the solution should be proper error handling and condition checking.
+While in this case we used `sleep()`, it was executed only before the actual running of the main body of the node.
+An important disclaimer is that `sleep()` in general should never be used, as it could cause unintended consequences and the solution should contain proper error handling and condition checking.
 ------

     self._cmd_pub = rospy.Publisher(DEFAULT_CMD_VEL_TOPIC, Twist, queue_size=1)

-This line creates a `Publisher`: the first parameter is the topic name and should match the one used by the other node with a subscriber; `Twist` is the type of message and can be found with the `rosmsg` command presented before; `queue_size` is the number of messages that will be stored in a queue for publishing to nodes that might subscribe later.
+This line creates a `Publisher`.
+The first parameter is the topic name and should match the one used by the other node with a subscriber. `Twist` is the type of message and can be found with the `rosmsg` command presented before.
+And `queue_size` is the number of messages that will be stored in a queue for publishing to nodes that might subscribe later.
 A size of 1 means the the latest will be published.
-[Here](http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers#Choosing_a_good_queue_size) more details about `queue_size`.
+[Here](http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers#Choosing_a_good_queue_size) are more details about `queue_size`.

 ------

     twist_msg = Twist() # ROS message
     twist_msg.linear.x = LINEAR_VELOCITY

-This is the initialization of the message and setting the specific member value.
+This is the initialization of the message and the setting for the specific member value.
 The easiest to find what the members are for a message and to know how to set them is to look at the documentation.
-For example for `Twist`, [here](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html) the specific documentation.
+For example for `Twist`, go [here](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html) for the specific documentation.

 ------
     publisher.publish(twist_msg)

-This is for the actual publishing of the message, which will be received by a node subscribing to the topic.
-In this case, it will sent a velocity command.
+This is for the actual publishing of the message which will be received by a node subscribing to the topic.
+In this case, a velocity command will be sent.

 ------